Get us in your inbox

 • Cheung Chau

-When most people think of Cheung Chau they think of the bun festival, giant fishballs and seafood, but the island actually hides an 11-acre outdoor adventure playground that’s also a fantastic glamping site.
-The site has four different camping themes to choose from, each equipped with folding beds and sleeping bags, lighting and mosquito nets.
+When most people think of Cheung Chau they think of the bun festival, giant fishballs and seafood, but the island actually hides a 400,000ft outdoor adventure playground that’s also a fantastic glamping site.
+The park has different camping themes to choose from, each equipped with folding beds and sleeping bags, lighting, and mosquito nets.
 The Star Gazing Geodesic domes, named for their shape and potential for stargazing, are the ones you want.
 Relax as you watch the sun dip towards the horizon and enjoy prime views of the night sky through the transparent ceiling of the dome.

 Advertising